cbworden/shake-doc/_sources/technical_guide.txt

    assigned intensities.
 Because of these considerations we currently use a conservative value of 0.5 intensity units for the inherent uncertainty.

-4. The directivity function we use (Rowshandl, 2010) does not have terms for intensity.
+4. The directivity function we use (:ref:`Rowshandel, 2010 <rowshandel2010>`) does not have terms for intensity.
 This is not a problem when using the VIPE, since we can apply the directivity function to the output of the encapsulated GMPE before converting to intensity.
 But when a true IPE is used, we instantiate an instance of the VIPE and